ZhangYuanhan-AI/CelebASpoofChallengeSubmissionExample/README.md

 aws ecr get-login-password --region us-west-2 | docker login --username AWS --password-stdin 692230297653.dkr.ecr.us-west-2.amazonaws.com
 ```

 - **Step 2**.
 Build your Docker image using the following command.
 For information on building a Docker file from scratch see the instructions here.
-You can skip this step if your image is already built:
+You can skip this step if your image has already been built:

 ```bash
 cd ../CelebASpoofChallengeSubmissionExample